Skip to main content

 ** Schengen area

-the Schengen area includes 23 EU member states plus 4 members of the European Free Trade Association: Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, as well as Switzerland, Liechtenstein, Norway and Iceland (the last 4 countries do not belong to the European Union).
+the Schengen area includes 29 countries: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Liechtenstein, Norway and Iceland (the last 4 countries do not belong to the European Union).

 The Schengen area explained